What is the Regional Travel Voucher Scheme?

 When issues are identified, we investigate and will not issue a voucher or make a payment unless they can be resolved to the Department’s satisfaction.

-What happens if I cannot go on my trip during the Round 2 eligible travel period due to coronavirus (COVID-19) ‘circuit-breaker’ restrictions?
+What happens if I cannot go on my trip during the Round 2 eligible travel period due to COVID-19 restrictions?

-If your travel plans have been impacted by the February 2021 ‘circuit-breaker’ restrictions, your voucher is now valid for the Round 3 eligible travel period, between 6 April and 31 May 2021.
+If your travel plans have been impacted by the COVID-19 restrictions, your voucher is now valid for the Round 3 eligible travel period, between 6 April and 11 July 2021.

-How will you manage the range of travel plans impacted by coronavirus (COVID-19) restrictions?
+How will you manage the range of travel plans impacted by February COVID-19 restrictions?

-There is a range of different strategies in place for successful applicants who have had their travel plans cancelled or impacted by these latest set of coronavirus (COVID-19) restrictions.
+There is a range of different strategies in place for successful applicants who have had their travel plans cancelled or impacted by COVID-19 restrictions.
 Please view the table below for the various options:

 |Travel undertaken and completed prior to restrictions|